ansys/pylumerical/doc/source/user_guide/session_management.rst

 Wrapping the session in a function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In Python, you can use functions if you need to run numerous similar instances.
-For example, when sweeping over some optional parameters.
+You can wrap Lumerical sessions in a function to simplify setup.
+This is useful when you need multiple sessions where some parameters are constant while others change.
+For example, when sweeping over parameters.
 For more information on how Lumerical sessions return results, see :doc:`Passing data <passing_data>` and :doc:`Working with simulation objects <working_with_simulation_objects>`.

 **Example**

 .. code-block:: python

-    def myFunction(someOptionalParameter):
+    def myFunction(optionalParameter):
         fdtd = lumapi.FDTD()
+        # Setup code that does not change in the sweep
         ...
+        # Setup code that changes depending on the input parameter "optionalParameter"
+        fdtd.addgaussian(optionalParameter)
+        ...

-        return importantResult
+        return result

 Using the "with" context manager
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 PyLumerical support Python "with" statement by giving well-defined entrance and exit behavior to Lumerical session objects in Python.
 If there are any errors within the "with" code block, the session still closes successfully, unlike in a function.
-Any error message you typically see in a Lumerical script environment is also displayed in the Python exception.
+When an error occurs, an exception is raised, and the error from Lumerical is shown.

 **Example**